 The Honors Program is designed for a highly select group of students whose high school record, rank in class and SAT scores indicate superior scholastic aptitude or who in their college work demonstrate unusual proficiency and scholarly interests through a superior grade point average.
-Open to matriculated Women's College students, the Program provides a broad-base of knowledge in the liberal arts, while also challenging and enhancing students' special interests and abilities.
+Open to matriculated Undergraduate students, the Program provides a broad-base of knowledge in the liberal arts, while also challenging and enhancing students' special interests and abilities.

 Click here for more information about the CSE Honors Program.